-Application: Practical nursing program application packets will be accepted in the Admissions Office through the posted deadline each year.
-Packets must include official high school transcripts, all college transcripts; GED test scores (if applicable), and TEAS test results.
+The application process includes uploading official high school transcripts, all college transcripts; GED test scores (if applicable), and a copy of TEAS results.

-Once a packet is submitted, additional documentation will not be accepted.
-If not all transcripts are included, the Admissions Office will suspend processing an application.
+If all transcripts are not included, the Admissions Office will suspend processing an application.

 Transcripts from other Virginia Community Colleges are not required; however, any Virginia Community Colleges attended must be listed on both the Admissions Application and the Practical Nursing Application.